inlab-geo/pyfm2d/readme.md

 `WaveTrackerOptions` - A dataclass to allow adjustment of all parameters which control behaviour of the function `calc_wavefronts()`

-`calc_wavefronts()` - the main function which calculates first arrival travel time calculations between sources and receivers in a 2D model.
+`calc_wavefronts()` - the main function which calculates first arrival travel times between sources and receivers in a 2D model.
 Options for behavior are supplied by the options variable which is an instance of the class `WaveTrackerOptions`

 `display_model()` - a function to plot velocity models together with calculated rays and wavefronts.